All About You (album)

 All About You is the second studio album by American recording artist Jeremih, released on September 28, 2010 by Def Jam Recordings.
-The album's production was handled by frequent producer Mick Schultz, and was supported by the two singles; "I Like" featuring Ludacris and "Down on Me" featuring 50 Cent, the latter of which was a huge success hit.
-Initially, All About You was proved to be less successful than his debut album, however years later in 2017, the album was certified Gold by the RIAA before his debut was eligible for certification.
+The album's production was handled by frequent producer Mick Schultz, and was supported by the two singles: "I Like" featuring Def Jam labelmate Ludacris, and "Down on Me" featuring 50 Cent, the latter of which peaked at number four on the Billboard Hot 100—tying itself with his previous album's lead single "Birthday Sex"—and received sextuple platinum certification by the Recording Industry Association of America (RIAA).
+Due to the latter distinction, "Down on Me" has yielded Jeremih's furthest commercial success.

+Along with a critical decline, All About You was proved to be less commercially successful than his debut album, though in 2017, the album was certified gold by the Recording Industry Association of America (RIAA).

 Singles

 On June 1, 2010, Jeremih released the first single from the album, titled "I Like" featuring Ludacris.
 The second single from the album, called "Down on Me" featuring 50 Cent.
 The video for the song was shot in 3D and also features 50 Cent.
 Later on the third single titled "Love Don't Change" was released.